 Community Development Program Manager Bradley Calvert noted that his presentation to the Commission in the fall of 2016 centered on the visioning process for the first sequence of the Grand Connection, which deals with the existing infrastructure from Meydenbauer Bay to City Hall.
-That work has been wrapped into a framework plan for adoption by Bellevue City Council which adoption will be pursued.
+That work has been wrapped into a framework plan for adoption by Bellevue City Council.
 The Wilburton commercial area study is continuing, and the findings from it will inform the second sequence of the Grand Connection project, which involves crossing the freeway.